hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 ### Hedera Council

-The Hedera Council or “the Council” is made up of large organizations who participate in decisions related to the technical development roadmap, treasury management, and general governance.
+The Hedera Council or "the Council" is made up of large organizations who participate in decisions related to the technical development roadmap, treasury management, and general governance.
 The Council has the final say on Core, Service, and Mirror node Standards Track HIPs.

 ### Hedera Core Developers

-Hedera Core Developers or “core developers” include those who are tasked with development of any part of the Hedera platform or ecosystem; this includes employees of Hedera, contractors hired by Hedera directly, and community developers who have received grants to develop and maintain a project.
+Hedera Core Developers or "core developers" include those who are tasked with development of any part of the Hedera platform or ecosystem; this includes employees of Hedera, contractors hired by Hedera directly, and community developers who have received grants to develop and maintain a project.

 ### HIP Editors

-The HIP editors or “editors” are individuals responsible for managing the administrative and editorial aspects of the HIP workflow.
+The HIP editors or "editors" are individuals responsible for managing the administrative and editorial aspects of the HIP workflow.
 HIP editorship is by invitation of the current editors or by assignment by the Council.

 ### Start with an idea for Hedera